Guide on How to Set Goals in Soccer

 Short-term goals act as stepping stones toward your long-term goal and should focus on specific skills, habits, or performance metrics you can improve within weeks or months.
 These goals should be process-oriented rather than outcome-oriented, meaning they focus more on what you can control through your daily actions and training efforts.

 The most important part of setting smaller goals is that they should directly align with your main goal while providing regular opportunities to track progress and maintain motivation.
-This could be as simple as having a goal of training the most important skills of the game which include soccer IQ ,decision making, awareness, composure, first touch, passing, dribbling, shooting, and defending, through team trainings, individual trainings, or pickup games anywhere from 2-5 times a week.
+This could be as simple as having a goal of training the most important skills of the game, which include decision making, awareness, composure, first touch, passing, dribbling, shooting, and defending, through team trainings, individual trainings, or pickup games anywhere from 2-5 times a week.

 Set Deadlines